jwalsh/interview-posts/README.md

-# interview-posts
+# Posts by Author

+Node JS/Angular/React app that shows a list of posts with their owners and website.

-Create an application in the framework or library of your choice (Angular, React, Vue.js, Backbone, jQuery, or none) to display a list of the 40 posts with the author and their website.
+* Feel free to use any framework (Angular, React, Vue.js, Backbone, or none)
+* Feel free to use any third party library
+* Submit deployable app with detailed setup instructions.
+* Take your time to complete the exercise.
+It is the only way for us to know how you code.

 # Data